duncanmcclean/duplicator/README.md

 # Duplicator
-> Duplicate entries, assets, forms, blueprint in Statamic 3.
+> Duplicate Entries in Statamic 3

-TODO
+This addon allows your editors to duplicate entries in the Statamic Control Panel.

 ## Documentation
 [Read](./DOCUMENTATION.md) this addon's documentation.